 - Allow the mixture to come to a simmer and to bubble gently for 2-3 more minutes stirring frequently so that it doesn’t boil over.
 Take off the heat.

 - Stir in salt and then add desiccated coconut until you get a homogenous mixture.
-Rest for 10-15 minutes for the coconut to rehydrate a little.
+Allow the mixture to cool down then stir in rice flour to improve binding.

 - Bake in a 160° C / 320° F for about 20-24 minutes (start checking after 20 minutes), until the cookies are lightly toasted and golden.
 Remove from the oven, gently compress them down a little whilst still warm and allow them to cool down completely to harden.

 - While the cookies are baking, melt chocolate very slowly in a mixing bowl over a water bath.
 Allow it to cool down before using.

-- Dip hardened cookies in the melted chocolate, arrange them upside down on plate to allow the chocolate to set completely – putting them in the fridge will speed this up.
+- Dip hardened cookies in the cool chocolate briefly, arrange them upside down on plate to allow the chocolate to set completely – putting them in the fridge will speed this up.